riganti/dotvvm-docs/Pages/concepts/viewmodels/filters/exception-filters.md

 # Exception filters

-If you want to handle exceptions, there is a class called `ExceptionFilterAttribute`.
-It derives from the `ActionFilterAttribute` and it adds the `OnCommandExceptionAsync` method.
+If you want to handle exceptions in a generic way using a [filter](overview), there is a class called `ExceptionFilterAttribute`.
+It derives from the `ActionFilterAttribute`, and provides the `OnCommandExceptionAsync` method, which is a common place where you can log or handle any exceptions.

-The `OnCommandExceptionAsync` is called whenever an error occurs in a method triggered by the [Command Binding](/docs/tutorials/basics-command-binding/{branch}) or [Static Command Binding](/docs/tutorials/basics-static-command-binding/{branch}).
+The `OnCommandExceptionAsync` is called whenever an error occurs in a method triggered by a [command](~/pages/concepts/respond-to-user-actions/commands) or a [static command](~/pages/concepts/respond-to-user-actions/static-commands).

 The `ActionFilterAttribute` class then defines the `OnPageExceptionAsync` and `OnPresenterExceptionAsync` methods.
 These methods are called when any other exception occurs when the page or presenter is being processed.
 In most cases, it catches the exceptions in the `Init`, `Load` and `PreRender` in the viewmodel, and the exceptions that occur during the rendering or serialization phases.